 The teacher presents the student with an amount of objects or drawings (0-10) and asks the student to show with objects or drawings how many more are needed to make 10.
-When assessing with objects, the student can show and tell the teacher how many more objects were needed to make 10.
-When assessing, the student can draw and tell the teacher how many more drawings were needed to make 10.
-When assessing with objects, the student can show and tell the teacher how many more objects were needed to make 10.
-When assessing, the student can draw and tell the teacher how many more drawings were needed to make 10.
+When assessing with objects, the student should show and tell the teacher how many more objects were needed to make 10.
+When assessing with drawings, the student should draw and tell the teacher how many more drawings were needed to make 10.